Makuri, New Zealand: 19th century

 European settlers began farming the area in the late 19th century.

 In 1889, Walter Tylee took control of 1200 acres of dense bush.
 The site was only accessible by a rough ten-mile horse track from Pahiatua, covered in two feet of mud during winter.
 By 1896 most of the property had been cleared for sheep farming.
 Tylee had been raised and educated in Napier and Nelson, and had travelled to Argentina to learn sheep farming.

 In 1890, Frank Anderson purchased a 640-acre property covered in standing bush.
 By 1896, he had cleared 400 acres for farming sheep.
 Anderson was born in Wellington in 1870 and was educated at Wellington College and Wanganui College.
 He was active in establishing the local school and organising social functions.

 In 1891, Bertram Harrison began managing the 3000 acre Tuscan Hills Estate.
 By 1896, 2000 acres had been felled, burnt and sown with grass to accommodate 3500 sheep and 100 cattle.
 The estate include an orchard and a villa, known as Bungalow House.
-Harrison had been born in Sydenham, England, in 1868, was educated in Berkhamstead, England, and had spent two years in Scotland and five years in New Zealand before taking over the estate.
+Harrison had been born in Sydenham, England, in 1868, was educated in Berkhamsted, England, and had spent two years in Scotland and five years in New Zealand before taking over the estate.
 By 1897, he presided over the newly formed Makuri Cricket Club and was involved in local sports.

 By 1897, the area was accessible by coach from Eketahuna railway station or Woodville railway station.
 The district had a daily mail service, and its nearest telegraph office was at Pahiatua.